Damanotra/seismic-deeplearning/README.md

 We have experiments and notebooks which use either one dataset or the other.
 Depending on which experiment/notebook you want to run you'll need to download the corresponding dataset.
 We suggest you start by looking at [HRNet demo notebook](https://github.com/microsoft/seismic-deeplearning/blob/master/examples/interpretation/notebooks/Dutch_F3_patch_model_training_and_evaluation.ipynb) which requires the Dutch F3 dataset.

 #### Dutch F3 Netherlands dataset prep
-To download the F3 Netherlands dataset for 2D experiments, please follow the data download instructions at [this github repository](https://github.com/yalaudah/facies_classification_benchmark) (section Dataset).
+To download the Netherlands Dutch F3 dataset for 2D experiments, please follow the data download instructions at [this github repository](https://github.com/yalaudah/facies_classification_benchmark) (section Dataset).
 Atternatively, you can use the [download script](scripts/download_dutch_f3.sh)

 ```